 As soon as they’re out of town, Cade sighs contentedly and smiles at Derek, ‘Now, let’s see what this babe’s got under the hood…’

-Derek looks back at Cade dead pan, ‘Isn’t that a dumb question?
+Derek looks at Cade, dead pan, ‘Ain’t that a dumb question?
 Pull over!’

 ‘It’s a motel, Jen!
-There’re cars coming and going all the time…’
+There are cars coming and going all the time…’ Mitch sighs.